 The Centre for Research into Ecological and Environmental Modelling (CREEM) is based in St Andrews, Scotland.
 St Andrews is a bustling university town about 50 miles northeast of Edinburgh (click here for a map).
 It is famous as the Home of Golf, and was once the ecclesiastical capital of Scotland.
 The town retains many interesting remnants of its illustrious past, including the remains of the cathedral, once the largest in Scotland.

 Workshops are be held at the Observatory building (map).
 The building was renovated in 2002 to provide CREEM with an inter-disciplinary, tailor-made teaching and research facility.
-Participants will have complete access to reference books, meeting and computer rooms, and slide / overhead projectors will also be available.
-In addition there are areas reserved for eating and having coffee.

 A bus service operates every fifteen minutes from both airports, linking with the railway stations of each city.
 There is also a tram service from Edinburgh airport to the railway stations.
 For rail connections to Leuchars (the closest train station to St. Andrews, see below) from Edinburgh you can embark at Waverley or Haymarket Stations.
 From Glasgow, you have to first take a train from Queen Street Station to Edinburgh Haymarket.